 The proposal would result in a net increase in bedrooms from three to four.
 In accordance with the guidance contained within the Parking Standards SPD, a dwellinghouse that contains four bedrooms requires the provision of three acceptable off-street parking spaces.
-The proposal therefore require an additional off-street parking space to be provided.
+The proposal therefore gives rise to the requirement for an additional off-street parking space to be provided.